12 min read

 PUBLIC – In the public system, there are often long waiting times for your appointments in a crowded wait room.
 You will usually have 5 minutes with a midwife or obstetrician during which they will conduct any required tests.
 You will not have time to ask too many questions so it’s helpful to come to your appointment well-prepared.

 PUBLIC – Going through the public system, you will have your routine antenatal checkups, plus medically-necessary testing and ultrasounds done.
-The following is a sample schedule for a normal, single, uncomplicated pregnancy:
+The following is a sample schedule for a normal, single, uncomplicated pregnancy in Hong Kong:

-PRIVATE – In the private system, women usually have appointments every 4 weeks from 6 – 32 weeks; every 2 weeks from 32-36 weeks and every week from 36 weeks until the birth.
-If it is an uncomplicated pregnancy, women will have the same schedule of tests and examinations.
+PRIVATE – In the private system, women usually have appointments every 4 weeks from 6 – 32 weeks; every 2 weeks from 32 – 36 weeks and every week from 36 weeks until birth.
+If it is an uncomplicated pregnancy in Hong Kong, women will have the same schedule of tests and examinations.
 You may be offered an ultrasound at every appointment.
 Take note that the number and cost of prenatal consultations vary between doctors and increase if you have a high-risk pregnancy.

 For a complete list of private sector prenatal care consultations and visits, get the Hong Kong Maternity & Baby Book.